 A private marketplace, as the name suggests, is an invite-only marketplace where publishers make their premium inventory available directly to select buyers.
 PMPs are a subset of real-time bidding (RTB) and combine the efficiency of programmatic with the exclusivity of direct deals.

-As opposed to open exchanges, where advertisers don’t have full visibility over where their ads might appear, PMP deals allow advertisers to selectively choose inventory.
+If we look at the private marketplace vs the open exchange, advertisers don’t have full visibility over where their ads might appear with the latter.
+PMP deals allow advertisers to selectively choose inventory.
 In other words, PMP deals allow advertisers to meet their brand safety goals.
 There are other advantages for advertisers too, but in this post, we’ll focus on the pros and cons from a publisher’s perspective.

 Like other types of programmatic direct deals, PMP transactions happen via a Deal ID.